nikillpop/pizzanote/README.md

-Pizza Note - by Pizza Squeeze
+Hatena server - by pbsds
 ======

 This is a replacement for the Flipnote Hatena service for the DSi which has ended.
-It's written in Python 2.7, and requires Twisted and Zope.
+It's written in Python 2.7 and requires Twisted.
-The base of the source code was made by pbsds @ http://pbsds.net/ and you can find the original source code here https://github.com/pbsds/hatena-server
+Future versions could need PIL aswell.
+This project uses Hatenatools, which is also written by me.
+It can be found here: http://pbsds.net/projects/hatenatools

 To use it, simply run server.py.
 On the DSi, set the proxy settings to point to this server on port 8080, then access Flipnote Studio as usual.
+A more detailed guide is on the wiki section.

+Documentation on the formats Flipnote Studio uses can be found in the wiki section of this git.